prateektrisect/M_UNITS/M0/T8/README.md

 5. If you followed the steps then your code will pass test cases

 ### View All Hidden Test Cases: Click Here

-If you followed the steps then your code will pass test cases